jeisenma/ProgrammingConcepts/07-animation/animation.md

 --------------------------------
-# Animation: Bringing things to life with motion
+# Animation: bringing things to life with motion
 --------------------------------

 ## Discussion